RDLLab/posggym/docs/environments/grid_world/driving.md

 Observation Space
 -----------------
-Each agent observes the cells in their local area, as well as their current speed, their destination location, whether they've reached their destination, and whether they've crashed.
-The size of the local area observed is controlled by the `obs_dims` parameter (default = `(3, 1, 1)`, 3 cells in front, one cell behind, and 1 cell each side, giving a observation size of 5x3).
-For each cell in the observed area the agent observes whether the cell contains a `VEHICLE=0`, `WALL=1`, `EMPTY=2`, or it's `DESTINATION=3`.
+Each agent observes the cells in their local area, as well as their current speed, current location, their destination location, whether they've reached their destination, and whether they've crashed.
+The size of the local area observed is controlled by the `obs_dims` parameter (default = `(3, 1, 1)`, 3 cells in front, one cell behind, and 1 cell each side, giving a observation size of 5x3).For each cell in the observed area the agent observes whether the cell contains a `VEHICLE=0`, `WALL=1`, `EMPTY=2`, or it's `DESTINATION=3`.

 All together each agent's observation is tuple of the form:

-    ((local obs), speed, destination coord, destination reached, crashed)
+    ((local obs), speed, coord, destination coord, destination reached, crashed)

 Rewards
 -------
-All agents receive a penalty of `0.0` for each step.
-They receive a penalty of `-1.0` for crashing (i.e. hitting another vehicle), and `-0.05` for moving into a wall.
-A reward of `1.0` is given if the agent reaches it's destination and a reward of `0.05` is given if the agent makes progress towards it's destination (i.e. it reduces it's minimum distance achieved to the destination for the episode).
+If an agent crashes into a vehicle (or is crashed into) they receive a penalty of `-1.0`.
+A reward of `0.5` is given if the agent reaches it's destination.

-If `obstacle_collision=True` then running into a wall is treated as crashing the vehicle, and so results in a penalty of `-1.0`.
+Additionally, agents receive a small reward each step they makes progress towards their destination (i.e. the agent reduces it's minimum distance achieved to the destination for the episode).
+The total amount of reward and agent receives for making progress is `0.5`, and is distributed evenly across all steps the agent makes progress.
+This means if the agent reaches their destination they will receive a total reward of `1.0` (`0.5` for reaching their destination, and `0.5` for progress).

 Dynamics
 --------